amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .language-python}

-Now, with our newly populated file size list, we can use the sum function to add our numbers together.
+Now, with our file size list, we can add our numbers together with the `sum` function.

 ~~~
 sum(size_list)
 ~~~
 {: .language-python}

-While os.stat provides us with the size (number of bytes as integers) of our files, it can be very hard to tell if you're working with terabytes (`1000000000000`) or 100's of gigabytes (`100000000000`).
+While os.stat provides us with the size (number of bytes as integers) of our files, it can be very hard to tell if you're working with 10's of terabytes (`10000000000000`) or 100's of gigabytes (`100000000000`).

 In writing, we use commas to help with this problem, but computers don't need or want the help of commas.
 If we want to express the total number of bytes as terabytes, we need to ask for that ourselves.

 For example: